-STARS II provides an intensive research experience for juniors and seniors.
+STARS II provides an intensive research experience for juniors and seniors who come from socioeconomically disadvantaged backgrounds.
 Beginning in the fall semester of their junior year and continuing through the senior year, STARS II scholars receive a stipend to support up to ten hours per week of laboratory research under the supervision of a faculty mentor and graduate student(s). *If you are taking research for credit, you cannot receive a stipend and credit simultaneously for the same hours of work.
 However, you may receive the STARS stipend for up to 10 additional hours beyond those received for credit.
 During the intervening summer, the program provides stipend support for students to continue their research full-time for up to ten weeks.
 In the spring semesters of their junior and senior years, STARS II scholars conduct a formal presentation of their research, in the form of a poster or a talk, at the STARS II Research Symposium.
-STARS II students participate in workshops designed to develop their scientific skills.
+STARS II students participate in mandatory workshops designed to develop their scientific skills.
 They are encouraged to present their research at regional and national scientific conferences/meetings, and submitting their research for publication. *

 If you are accepted into the STARS II Program, you must participate in 75% of the workshops and activities offered each semester.
 Failure to do so will result in your dismissal from the program.